CYMT’s Innovation Laboratory for Youth Ministry

 Applications for our Innovation Lab cohorts are currently closed, however, we are always innovating!
 If you’d like to stay connected to the work we’re doing, sign up for our monthly newsletter here where we share resources and updates on how to engage in youth ministry innovation within all contexts.
 If you have a specific question related to the Innovation Lab, email Lab Director Meghan Hatcher at email@example.com.

-Foster the creation of new models of youth ministry beyond the traditional youth group model that lead to transformation in young people’s lives.
+Foster the creation of new models of ministry that lead to transformation in people’s lives.

 Discover and name characteristics of a faith community that either promote or hinder innovative ability, and help the community move toward greater innovative potential.

-Refine and broaden our approach to successfully leading faith communities through our Theological Innovation Process.
+Refine and broaden our approach to successfully leading diverse faith communities and other Christian leaders through our Theological Innovation Process.

 ‘Understanding Your COVID-19 Context: Community Interviews’